 **Some hospitals are more/less lax on this — so you may want to check with your nurse if you’d like to give her something really nice.
 But, officially — gifts JUST for us with more than $10-15 in value are a big no-no.

-What nurses can accept for gifts?
+What nurses can accept for thank you gifts?

 Please note that the amount nurses are able to accept varies between hospitals, but a small inexpensive gift is almost always OK (you can call the unit ahead of time to check).